barmud/OOP_Ex2/README.md

 - We are use ``Comparable`` Interface to reuese certain behaviors in our code as adjusting the functinon ``CompareTo()`` to compare by value bettwen two ``Task`` objects.

-- We extends FutureTask to inherit all of the functionality provided by FutureTask for managing the execution and result of an asynchronous task.
+- We extends FutureTask to inherit all of the functionality provided by FutureTask for managing the execution , important use in FutureTask is with ``RunnableFuture`` which is a Adapter desgin pattern.
+We extese about it in Desgian pattern in ``CustomExecutor`` section of explenation.
 ## Paramters
 - Callable<V>: This is the ``Callable`` object that is being executed by the task.
 It represents the task that will be executed and it's of generic type V representing the type of the result that the task will produce.
 - TaskType: This is an enumeration that represents the priority of the task.
 The lower the value the more important the task.

 ### Desgin patterns:
+##
 #### Factory desgin pattern:
 The purpose of this desgin pattern is allow to a creation of objects to be encapsulated within a factory, hiding the implementation details and making it easier to change the way objects are created without affecting the rest of the code.This will help the programmer that will use the class to avoid from knowing the complex API of the code.